csvalpha/sofia/README.md

 [![Continuous Delivery](https://github.com/csvalpha/sofia/actions/workflows/continuous-delivery.yml/badge.svg)](https://github.com/csvalpha/sofia/actions/workflows/continuous-delivery.yml)
 [![Depfu](https://badges.depfu.com/badges/511b8df2e034f68fa0e7b3a4ac476094/overview.svg)](https://depfu.com/github/csvalpha/sofia?project_id=7740)

 The source code belonging to Alpha SOFIA.
 It is a system built with Ruby on Rails with Turbolinks and a little VueJS, used to manage orders in our own bar "Flux".
-Users authenticate via OAuth API (currently "Alpha AMBER") to see how much credit they got left, or to be able to register new orders and/or payments.
+Users authenticate via OAuth API (currently "Alpha Banana") to see how much credit they got left, or to be able to register new orders and/or payments.

 Use this repository to build upon, use as-is, learn from it, prove a point or whatever 😏